HorizenOfficial/evm-documentation/docs/02-connect/04-eon_block_explorer.md

 - **Token** - The name of the token associated with the contract address.
 - **Creator** - Transaction and address of creation.
-- **Balance** - Address balance in tZEN does not include ERC20, ERC721, ERC1155 tokens).
+- **Balance** - Address balance in TZEN does not include ERC20, ERC721, ERC1155 tokens).
 - **Tokens** - All tokens in the account and total value.
 - **Transactions** - Number of transactions related to this address.
 - **Transfers** - Number of transfers to/from this address.